google-deepmind/mujoco/doc/computation.rst

    <https://link.springer.com/book/10.1007/978-1-4899-7560-7>`_.
 This factorization is stored ``mjData.qLU``.

 Fast implicit-in-velocity (``implicitfast``)
-   For this method :math:`D` includes derivatives of all forces used in the implicit method, with the exception of the centripetal and Coriolis forces :math:`c (v)` computed by the RNE algorithm.
+   For this method, :math:`D` includes derivatives of all forces used in the implicit method, with the exception of the centripetal and Coriolis forces :math:`c (v)` computed by the RNE algorithm.
 Additionally, it is symmetrized :math:`D
    \leftarrow (D + D^T)/2`.
 One reason for dropping the RNE derivatives is that they are the most expensive to compute.
    Second, these forces change rapidly only at high rotational velocities of complex pendula and spinning bodies,